cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 # Basic Assumptions

+We maintain the following assumptions.

+* Selection of participants.
+We assume implementations determine how participants are selected for for key generation and signing.
-We maintain assumptions about how participants are selected as well as responsibilities of the underlying network channel.
-Further, we do not specify how implementations should handle failures that occur during the execution of FROST key generation or signing operations.
+* Handling failures.
+We do not specify how implementations should handle failures.

-## Selection of participants

-We assume that at the time of key generation, participants have a mechanism to select other participants.
+* Sampling of secrets.
+We assume that secrets are sampled uniformly at random.

 ## Communication channels

-We assume that participants communicate over an authenticated and trustworthy channel.
-Note that during signing, participants can communicate over any channel.
-We assume that communication failures (dropped messages, etc) are handled externally to the protocol.
+At the time of key generation, we assume an authenticated, confidential, and reliable channel.

+At the time of signing, we assume a reliable channel.

 ## Protocol Failures

-FROST is not robust; in the case of failures, participants must abort the protocol and try again.
-However, failures may occur due to participant misbehavior.
-As such, we do not specify what implementations should do in the case of failure after aborting the protocol.
+In the case of failures, participants must abort the protocol.
+We do not specify what implementations should do in the case of failure after aborting the protocol.
+As such, some implementations may wish to re-try immediately, whereas others may wish to investigate the failure.

 # Notation

-To be completed
+The following notation and terminology are used throughout this document.

+* `s` denotes a secret.
+* `s_i` denotes the ith share of the secret `s`.
+* A participant is an entity that is trusted to hold a secret share.
+* `n` denotes the number of participants, and the number of shares that `s` is split into.
+* `t` denotes the threshold number of participants required to issue a signature.
+More specifically, at least `t` shares must be combined to issue a valid signature.
+* `C` represents the coalition of signers, and is a set of participant identifiers of size at least `t`.

 # Cryptographic Dependencies